openstack-archive/sahara/doc/source/devref/development.guidelines.rst

 .. note::
-  For more details on coding guidelines see file ``HACKING.rst`` in the root of Savanna repo.
+  For more details on coding guidelines see file ``HACKING.rst`` in the root of Sahara repo.

 Testing Guidelines
 ------------------

-Savanna has a suite of tests that are run on all submitted code, and it is recommended that developers execute the tests themselves to catch regressions early.
+Sahara has a suite of tests that are run on all submitted code, and it is recommended that developers execute the tests themselves to catch regressions early.
 Developers are also expected to keep the test suite up-to-date with any submitted code changes.

-Unit tests are located at ``savanna/tests``.
+Unit tests are located at ``sahara/tests``.

-Savanna's suite of unit tests can be executed in an isolated environment with `Tox`_.
-To execute the unit tests run the following from the root of Savanna repo:
+Sahara's suite of unit tests can be executed in an isolated environment with `Tox`_.
+To execute the unit tests run the following from the root of Sahara repo:

 .. sourcecode:: console